 - publish a catalog with each chapter (or sub-chapter) represented by one or more collections

-Collections can also be offered as in-app purchases.
-In that case, make sure your product identifier matches the one in iTunes Connect and/or Google Play.
+Except for the root collection itself, all collections can be offered as In-App Purchases.
+In that case, make sure your product identifier matches the one in App Store Connect Connect and/or Google Play.

-For a complete overview of the different URL schemes that can be used in an article-based app, please refer to this article.
+For a complete overview of the different custom URL schemes that can be used in an app, please refer to this article.